Brandon-Araujo/google-homepage/README.md

 This is my first project using HTML and CSS.
 I will be deconstructing the Google homepage and rebuilding it.

-Next add what you've learned.
+The project has given me a deeper understanding of HTML and CSS.
+It has helped solidify what I have learned up to this point and I feel more confident using these two languages.
+I feel that I have a firmer grasp on CSS layout, particularly in the use of flexbox.
+It has been interesting to see how HTML and CSS work together and how versatile they are.